 COVID-19 Vaccine and Testing Information

-The university does not currently have access to vaccines nor appointments.
-Individuals seeking a vaccine should use these resources:
+Individuals seeking a vaccine can also use these resources:

-- County public health pages in Alameda County and Contra Costa County list current eligibility and how to schedule appointments.
-If you are not a resident in Alameda or Contra Costa Counties, check with your county public health website for local information.
+- County public health pages in Alameda County and Contra Costa County also have information on how to schedule appointments.

-There are several options available to you if you'd like to be tested for COVID-19.
 If you have medical insurance, call your doctor/healthcare provider to schedule a test.
 If you do not have medical insurance, you can schedule an appointment at a community testing site.
-Some counties also have testing events.